AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/edit_project/index.md

   - Edit project
   - editDesign()
 title: Adobe Express Editor - Edit Project
-description: This guide will show you how users can continue working on existing projects in a CC Express editor.
+description: This guide will show you how users can continue working on existing projects in an Adobe Express editor.
 contributors:
   - https://github.com/amandahuarng
   - https://github.com/pklaschka